sdiehl/stephendiehl.com/posts/haskell_2018.md

 ```

 The [test suite](https://github.com/shlevy/ghc/tree/f1dfce1cb2a823696d6d3a9ea41c2bc73d949f12/libraries/compact/tests)
-inside GHC maintains the best illustrations of it's use for complex non-traditional data structures.
+inside GHC maintains the best illustrations of its use for complex non-traditional data structures.

 **Type.Reflection**